 Should I take a Private Tour or a Public Tour?

 If you want to save money and meet people, a public tour is for you!
 Our Public Tours are for active people who want to have a great time.
 We ride with up to 15 guests from around the world.
 The tours take 4-5 hours in duration.
 If you do not like groups, desire a more bespoke experience, wish to stop for lunch, or wish to ride slow and stop at places of your choosing...then a Private Tour is for you!
 Our apologies, but our private tours are for groups of 4 or more.

 What is the maximum size of the tour groups?

 For the Country Tour, we take a maximum of 15 people.
 Joy Ride Tours has one of the smallest group sizes out of all the bike companies in Amsterdam.
 We feel that smaller groups are safer, and allow for a more personalized tour experience.
 If you feel you want a truly personal experience then you should try a Private Tour.
 For our Private Tours you ride at your own pace and we can work with you to create a bespoke tour.
-Please go to the Booking & Info page and send us your Private Tour Inquiry details.
+Please go to the Booking & Info page and request a Private Tour.

 What should we wear?

 If you are not accustomed to the cold or wind, it is best to bring gloves, a scarf, and a hat.
 Better to have more than less!
 We have small side bags to carry these items.
 The weather can also change here instantly.
 It is quite unpredictable, so it is a good idea is to check the weather report on the day of your tour.
 Bicycle clothing is not necessary, but we do suggest wearing flat shoes and comfortable clothes.
 Sometimes the roads can be muddy or a little bike grease may be on the bike, so please do not bring expensive items (Hermes purses, suede jackets, etc.) on your bicycle tour.
 Our apologies, but we are unable to provide compensation should dirt from the country roads or bike grease attach itself to your personal items.